jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
 Someone inside an SUV is still driving to their destination, someone with a DVD player still needs to rent movies from Blockbuster.
-These users may have more style (or vanity), but all things considered, they have the same powers and are thus the same cyborgs.
+These users may have more style (or vanity), but all things considered, they have the same powers and are thus identical cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.
 And this is a big deal.